 - Fines of 10 days to two months; which are calculated as for less serious penalties.

-- Community service from 1 to 30 days.
+- Community service from one to 30 days.

 Laws specific to Spain